Brno: World War II

 Part of the civilian population welcomes German troops with the Nazi salute in Brno, 16 March 1939.

 During the German occupation of the Czech lands between 1939 and 1945, all Czech universities were closed by the Nazis, including those in Brno.
 The Faculty of Law became the local headquarters of the Gestapo, and the Nazis used the Kounic Residence Hall at Masaryk University as a political prison for anti-fascists.
 Along with the firing range in Kobylisy, the Kounic dormitories were the most frequently used execution grounds in the Protectorate.
 About 35,000 Czechs and some American and British POWs were imprisoned and tortured there; about 800 civilians were executed or died.
 The executions were public.
 The Nazis also operated a subcamp of the Auschwitz concentration camp, which mainly held Polish prisoners, an internment camp for Romani people in the city, and a forced labour "re-education" camp in the present-day district of Dvorska.

 Between 1941 and 1942, transports from Brno deported 10,081 Jews to the Theresienstadt (Terezín) concentration camp.
 At least another 960 people, mostly of mixed ancestry, followed in 1943 and 1944.
 From Terezín, many of them were sent to the Auschwitz concentration camp, the Minsk Ghetto, Rejowiec, and other ghettos and concentration camps.
 Although Terezín was not an extermination camp, 995 deportees from Brno perished there.
-Only 1,033 people from over 11,000 returned after the war.
+Only 1,033 people out of over 11,000 returned after the war.
 In 1944 and 1945, the city centre and several industrial facilities, such as the Československá zbrojovka small arms factory and the Flugmotorenwerke Zweigwerk aircraft engine factory, were targeted by Allied bombing raids.

 Air strikes and artillery fire killed some 1,200 people and destroyed 1,278 buildings.
 More than 12,000 buildings, or about half of the city's building stock, were damaged.
 In the wake of the occupation by the Red Army on 26 April 1945 and the end of the war, President Edvard Beneš arrived in Brno and delivered a speech demanding the expulsion of Germans.
 Subsequently, beginning on 31 May 1945, remaining German inhabitants, comprising over 20,000 individuals, were marched 64 km to the Austrian border.
 According to testimony collected by German sources, about 5,200 of them died during the march.
 Later Czech estimates put the death toll at about 1,700, with most of the fatalities attributed to an epidemic of shigellosis.
 In 2015, seventy years after the end of World War II, the city council issued a formal apology and expressed regret about the expulsion of German residents.
 The event is commemorated every year.